-Tevfik Aksoy (PhD) is a Managing Director and the Head of Central Eastern Europe, M. East and Africa Economics at Morgan Stanley.
-He is also responsible from the macroeconomic coverage of Turkey and Israel.
+Tevfik Aksoy is a Managing Director and the Head of Central Eastern Europe, M. East and Africa Economics at Morgan Stanley.
+He is also responsible for the macroeconomic coverage of Turkey and Israel.
 Prior to joining Morgan Stanley in 2008, Tevfik held a similar position at Deutsche Bank, where he worked since 2004.
-In this role he also covered a number of East European and African countries.
+In this role he also covered a number of Eastern European and African countries such as Turkey, Croatia, Lebanon and Nigeria.
 Prior to his role at Deutsche Bank, Tevfik held a number of positions in the financial services, public sector and academia in the UK, US and Turkey.
-He has 22 years of professional experience, of which 17 years had been in banking.
-He is a graduate of the University of Delaware, where he received his Ph.D. and MA degrees in economics.
-He also holds an MBA and a bachelor of science in Mechanical Engineering from the Middle East Technical University (Turkey).
+He has 24 years of professional experience, of which 19 years have been in banking.
+His previous experience includes positions ranging from being a production planning engineer at Turkey's ASELSAN (a leading military electronics manufacturing firm), an analyst at The Public Participation Administration of Turkey, a government body, and a Visiting Assistant Professor at the University of Delaware, USA.
+Tevfik is a graduate of the University of Delaware, where he received his Ph.D. in Applied Econometrics and Labour Economics and an MA degree in economics.
+Tevfik also holds an MBA degree and a bachelor of science in Mechanical Engineering from the Middle East Technical University, in Ankara, Turkey.

-Melanie Baker is UK economist at Morgan Stanley.
-Previously working with David Miles, she has been on the UK economics team since 2003.
+Melanie Baker is senior UK economist.
+She has been on the UK economics team since 2003.
 Before this, she worked on the currency economics team.
 She joined Morgan Stanley in 1999.
 She graduated in 1998 from the University of Edinburgh with an MA in Economics and Politics and has an MSc from University College London in Economics.
-She is also a CFA charterholder and active member of the company's womens' network, currently organizing the network's mentoring scheme.
+She is also a CFA charterholder.
+Melanie is a member of TheCityUK's Independent Economists Group.

 Daniele Antonucci joined Morgan Stanley in 2009 as the senior European economist responsible for Italy, Spain, Portugal and Greece.
 Based in London, he also contributes to the formulation and communication of the eurozone economic and policy outlook, with an emphasis on fiscal matters, to equity and fixed-income investors globally.
 Daniele conducts thematic research on topics ranging from the propagation of the euro crisis within the EU periphery and beyond to economic rebalancing, competiveness and reforms within the region, and the deflation vs. inflation debate, along with their financial market implications.

 Previously, he was an economist at Merrill Lynch in London.
-Daniele also worked in the credit risk field at Moody's KMV in San Francisco and started his career in the research department of Confindustria, Italy's main business association, in Rome.
-He holds a master's degree in economics from Duke University, where he was awarded a full scholarship for advanced study, and graduated with highest distinction from the University of Rome La Sapienza, having also been educated at the European Institute of Higher Education in Brussels.
+Daniele also worked in the credit risk field at Moodys KMV in San Francisco and started his career in the research department of Confindustria, the Italian business association, in Rome.
+He holds a masters degree in economics from Duke University, where he was awarded a full scholarship for advanced study, and graduated with highest distinction from the University of Rome La Sapienza, having also been educated at the European Institute of Higher Education in Brussels.
 His research has been featured in peer-reviewed economics journals, trade publications, and the media, as well as academic and industry conferences.